 Young phenom superheros and scantily clad beautiful women – talk about the makings of a blockbuster movie.
+That is Stephen Strasburg, Miguel Batista and Katherine Connors, the most random trio in baseball.

 Surprisingly, this story isn’t coming to a theater near you, but that doesn’t mean that it’s still quite entertaining – especially how the entire situation unfolded.